fragkotseni/Raspberry-Pi-Portfolio/README.md

 Ultrasonic Sensor: This sensor measures the distance between itself and an object using ultrasonic waves.
 It's commonly used in obstacle detection for robots or distance measurement applications.

-5050 RGB LED Stick: A small stick of individually addressable RGB LEDs.
+LED Stick: A small stick of individually addressable RGB LEDs.
 It allows you to control the color and brightness of each LED independently, useful for creating colorful light effects.

 Lego Wheel: A basic wheel part compatible with Lego Technic sets.
 Often used to create robot bases or moving vehicles.

 Wii Remote: A game controller from the Nintendo Wii console, often repurposed in DIY projects to provide motion input or button controls via Bluetooth.

-5MP Camera Module: A small camera, likely compatible with Raspberry Pi, used to capture images or video, and can be implemented for computer vision projects.
+Camera Module: A small camera, likely compatible with Raspberry Pi, used to capture images or video, and can be implemented for computer vision projects.

-Infared Reflective Sensor: This component measures temperature.
+Infared Sensor: This component measures temperature.
 It might output analog or digital signals to microcontrollers for applications like weather stations or environment monitoring.

 Vending Machine Breadboard: A reusable board for prototyping electronic circuits without soldering.
 It allows you to connect various components and test circuit designs.